NBA TV ratings plummet by double digits as interest wanes, insiders say

-National television viewership for NBA games has nosedived 12 percent since this time last season, according to a report from Sports Business Daily.
+National television viewership for NBA games has nosedived 12 percent since the end of the season compared to 2018-19, according to a report from Sports Business Daily.

 The league has suffered ratings declines for several years running, and while many point to LeBron James' move West to the Los Angeles Lakers in 2019, the reasons are many.

 Twenty-two teams have resumed the season in Orlando, but even that only resulted in a slight increase in viewership over the weekend, industry insiders told SI on Monday.

 Ratings for NBA return games involving James and the Lakers have met the networks' high hopes, sources said, though broadcasts of games involving other teams have produced mostly poor national ratings.